Chapter

 What does John 9:7 mean?

 Jesus is performing the sixth of seven miraculous "signs" recorded in the gospel of John.
-In this case, the miracle is giving sight to a man who was born blind.
+This event is giving sight to a man born blind.
 This state is unique for several reasons.
 First, it means Jesus is about to grant this man an ability he does not naturally possess (John 9:1–2).
-Second, it corresponds to Old Testament predictions that the Messiah would give sight to the blind (Isaiah 29:18; 35:5; 42:7)—this is a miracle Scripture credits only to Christ (Matthew 11:5; 12:22–23).
+Second, it corresponds to Old Testament predictions that the Messiah would give sight to the blind (Isaiah 29:18; 35:5; 42:7).
+This is a category of miracle Scripture credits only to Christ (Matthew 11:5; 12:22–23).
 Third, Jesus uses this moment as an example to teach the disciples that not all suffering is punishment for sin (John 9:3–4).
-Lastly, this miracle occurs on a Sabbath day (John 9:14), further irritating the Pharisees, whom Jesus seems to be deliberately antagonizing.
+Lastly, this miracle occurs on a Sabbath day (John 9:14), further irritating the Pharisees whom Jesus is deliberately antagonizing.

-Jesus is recorded as healing blindness in several instances (Matthew 9:27–28; Mark 8:22–26), but in each case His methods differ.
-This dispels any suggestion that Jesus was using some form of ritual magic, or advanced medicine.
-It also prevents modern people from claiming that they can achieve the same results by using "the Jesus method."
-Here, the use of mud not only reflects man's creation by God (Genesis 2:7), it also directly contradicts the Pharisee's traditional law which forbade mixing clay on the Sabbath.
+Jesus heals blindness in several biblical passages (Matthew 9:27–31; Mark 8:22–26).
+In each case, His methods differ.
+This dispels any suggestion that Jesus was using ritual magic or advanced medicine.
+It also prevents modern people from claiming they can achieve the same results by using "the Jesus method."
+Here, the use of mud not only reflects man's creation by God (Genesis 2:7), it also directly contradicts the Pharisees' traditional law which forbade mixing clay on the Sabbath.
 Further, having gritty clay packed into one's eye-sockets is hardly comfortable, giving the man ample motivation to obey Jesus' command to wash it out.

-The result of this action is a miracle that becomes a signature moment for Jesus' public ministry.
+The resulting miracle becomes a signature moment for Jesus' public ministry.
 Until Jesus resurrects Lazarus, this will be seen by many as the primary evidence of His power (John 11:37).

 Expand